Chicago Cubs announce deals with OF Pederson, 2 pitchers

 While Pederson struggled during the pandemic-shortened season, he set career highs with 36 homers, 74 RBIs and a .249 batting average in 149 games in 2019.

-Williams, a second-round pick by Miami in the 2013 draft, broke into the majors in 2016 and spent his first five seasons with the Pirates.
+A second-round pick by Miami in the 2013 draft, Williams broke into the majors in 2016 and spent his first five seasons with the Pirates.
 The right-hander had his best year in 2018, going 14-10 with a 3.11 ERA in 31 starts.

 He has a 31-37 record with a 4.43 ERA in 106 career games, including 94 starts.